trinodb/trino/presto-docs/src/main/sphinx/sql/select.rst

 Note that, following the SQL specification, an ``ORDER BY`` clause only affects the order of rows for queries that immediately contain the clause.
-Presto follows that specification, and drops redundant usage of the clause to avoid negative performance impacts.
+Trino follows that specification, and drops redundant usage of the clause to avoid negative performance impacts.

 In the following example, the clause only applies to the select statement.